maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 - The issue has to be reported first.
 Tell on the issue that you'll do a patch.
 - Use tabs in `.py` files, but 2 spaces in `.ui` or `.xml` files.
 - In python code, use double quotes for strings the user will see and single quotes otherwise.
-- Concerning design, try to respect GNOME Human Interface Guidelines as much as possible.
+- Concerning design, try to respect the GNOME Human Interface Guidelines as much as possible.
-- Concerning the UI, use GMenuModel for all menus, and prefer `.ui` files for the rest.
+- Concerning the UI, use GMenuModel for all menus.
 - Code comments should explain **why** the code is doing what it is doing, **not what** it does.

 If you find some bullshit in the code, or don't understand it, feel free to ask me about it.

 ### Code content